LCL Subdivision

 The LCL Subdivision is a railroad line owned by CSX Transportation in the U.S. state of Kentucky.
 The line runs from Covington, Kentucky, to Louisville, Kentucky, for a total of 101.4 mi.
 At its north end the line continues as a branch of the Cincinnati Terminal Subdivision, and at its south end the line continues as the Louisville Terminal Subdivision.
+A notable feature of this line is a street running section in La Grange.